grexi/documentation/Guides/Ruby/Ruby on Rails.md

 ### Testing

 The app has an exhaustive set of tests.
-Check that all the tests are passing locally.
+Check that all the tests are passing locally:

 ~~~bash
 $ bundle exec rake db:migrate